mibe/electronics/README.md

 ## LCR-Shoe
 A power supply attachment for cheap LCR meters

+## StarPower
+A control PCB for a christmas star as a replacement for the old, less energy-efficient one

+## thunder-timer
+A device to calculate thunderstorm distance by timing the interval between lightning and thunder

 ## tiny-UPDI-burner
 A small board for connecting an USB to RS-232 converter to SOIC to DIL converters for burning ATtiny's via UPDI

-## thunder-timer
-A device to calculate thunderstorm distance by timing the interval between lightning and thunder

 ## uCurrentCase
 A case for Dave Jones' µCurrent GOLD